xdv/divvy-dev-portal/content/concepts/payment-system-basics/transaction-basics/understanding-signatures-draft.md

 The public key of the sender in hex format.
 Empty in the case of a multi-signed transaction.

-To verify whether a single-signed transaction is valid, a `rippled` server checks that all of the following are true:
+To verify whether a single-signed transaction is valid, a `divvyd` server checks that all of the following are true:

 1. This key hashes to an address that's authorized by the transaction's sender.